CS233R/trouble-tribble/general.md

 #Variable names should be easy to understand
 #Varibles cannot begin with numbers
 2Bad4U #Not valid
-#Symbols should not be used (except for underscores)
+#Symbols cannot not be used (except for underscores)

 #Constants begin with a capital letter
   #Conventionally, they are typed in all capital letters